tiy-hou-q2-2015-rails/day-13/README.md

 ## Assignment

-Create an "about-me" website for yourself, and get live on GitHub Pages.
+Create an "about-me" website for yourself.
+No need to deploy (yet).
 Include the following:

 * Photo
 * Contact (Phone / Email)